French Pronoun EN

 EN with negation in the passé composé.

-The French pronoun EN replaces a THING
+The French pronoun EN can replace a thing

 EN replaces a THING that has been introduced by a verb and that is preceded by: